usethisname1419/InjectionScanner/README.md

 Choose to scan a specific URL or scan search results

-Scans for Vulms and reports any vulnerbilities found
+Scans for Vulns and reports any vulnerbilities found